Moving a historic house through the narrow streets of New York City certainly isn’t an easy task.

 Each job we undertake is unique, and requires our complete attention to every detail, whether it’s a three-story barn, a 300-ton sycamore tree, or a triple-brick mansion built in 1858.

 Our years of experience and use of modern structural moving technologies have served our customers very well.

 We welcome the opportunity to complete any structural moving project, no matter how large or small.

+You’re probably curious about what your project will cost.
 We would love to speak with you about your project and provide a price quote for you.

 "How much will it cost?" is the most common question we are asked.
 In this cost estimate guide, we explain the 5 major factors that influence cost and the additional work, outside of our services, that you'll need to consider when planning your project.View Our Cost Estimate Guide

 Our house moving and house raising service area covers the East Coast (Maine to Georgia, including New Jersey) and stretches across the United States to the Midwest (from Maryland to Missouri).
 When it comes to historic restoration/preservation and large masonry projects, we serve the entire continental United States.View Our Service Area

 Sturgis, Michigan, a friendly town of 11,000 residents in Southwest Michigan had a plan to move and revitalize its aging Railroad Depot.
 The Depot was in need of repairs in an out-of-the-way area of town.
 Plans called for relocation to the vibrant downtown area for better visibility, where it could be re-purposed and restored as an interactive children’s museum.Continue to Project

 Have questions for us?
 Let us know how we can help!

 We’ll get back to you within 1-2 business days.